uhppoted/uhppoted/README.md

 ## Raison d'être

-The manufacturer supplied software for the UHPPOTE UT0311-L04 TCP/IP Wiegand Access Control Board is 'Windows only' and is also not suitable for server use or integration with other applications.
+Provide a cross-platform base for access control systems based on the UHPPOTE UT0311-L04 TCP/IP Wiegand Access Control Board.
+The manufacturer supplied software is a 'Windows only' application which is not ideal for server use or integration with other systems.

 ## Releases